Meet the founders,

 Chairman of the Board, Cofounder

-Brian leads research & development, contracts, and strategic partnership formation.
+Brian's broad interests include research & development, contracts, and strategic partnership formation.
 He is also engaged with software development, real-time signal processing, and data-driven diagnostics.
 Prior to co-founding Lifeware Labs, Brian was Director of Robotic Systems at Neya Systems, where he developed autonomous capability for a wide range of unmanned air and ground vehicles from man-transportable systems to large multiple-ton platforms.
 Brian holds an MS in Electrical and Computer Engineering from Carnegie Mellon University and a BS in Computer Science from Virginia Tech.

 Chief Science Officer, Cofounder

 Carmel guides innovations in materials engineering and assists in fundraising and business strategy.
 He also has an appointment as an Associate Professor at Carnegie Mellon University, where he directs the Soft Machines Lab.
 Carmel is an expert in soft materials engineering for applications in wearable computing and soft robotics.
 Carmel has received career awards from DARPA, Navy, Air Force, and NASA and his research has lead to over 80 peer-reviewed technical publications and 6 issued patents.
 He received his PhD and MS in Electrical Engineering from UC Berkeley and a BS in Civil Engineering from Cornell.